How to soundproof a computer – Effective methods for a quieter working environment

 The chassis and its construction

-Combine multiple measures for the best noise reduction
+Combine several measures for the best soundproofing

 - Mount the chassis on a vibration-damping surface.